-The Thoma Foundation collection includes over 500 works of art in three broad fields.
+The Thoma Foundation collection includes over 1,400 works of art in four broad fields.
 The collection continues to grow, and work from the collection is displayed at our exhibition spaces in Santa Fe and Chicago and lent to exhibition venues around the world.

 The Japanese Bamboo collection includes contemporary Japanese Bamboo baskets, representing both independent artists and bamboo artists from the two professional associations devoted to the field, Nitten (Japan Fine Arts Exhibition) and the Nihon Kogeikai (Japan Craft Arts Association).

 Our collection of mid-century global abstract art is centered around the years 1950–1979 and the major movements of that period including Color Field, Hard Edge, Op, Washington Color School, Light & Space and shaped canvas.